-Steve Lancaster, our favorite mobile home expert gave us lots of great information about buying a new manufactured home.
-He listed several smart upgrades for your new manufactured home.
+Steve gave us lots of great information about buying a new manufactured home.
+He listed10 smart upgrades to make when shopping for a new manufactured home.

 Steve explains, “In most of the country, vinyl siding and shingle roofs are now standard, even on the cheapest homes.
 In some parts of the country, usually out west, metal siding and metal roofs are still an option.
 A product called “Smart Siding” is available in the western states but occasionally in the East.
 It is supposed to be much stronger and more durable than the old Masonite (particle board) siding used from the 1970’s through the 1990’s.”

 Steve continues, “One thing I have noticed is that in my area, vinyl sided homes usually have nothing behind the vinyl except white foam insulation, Upgrading to OSB under the vinyl is sometimes an option in low-end homes, and is usually included when the wind zone increases to 2 or 3.